johnbensnyder/CDFormer_code/README.md

 - DINOv2 ViTL/14 model: click [here](https://github.com/facebookresearch/dinov2) to download.
 Please put it in model_pt/dinov2
 - The pre-training weights we provide on COCO (It is recommended to train by yourself.
 Replacing with [CDFormer_beifen.py] may result in higher metrics, but fine-tuning epochs may not be consistent with the current setting): click [here](https://pan.baidu.com/s/1eoe9dkjNlqeQ75aD5PNLOA?pwd=w628) to download(百度网盘).
+- You can download our weights and directly conduct the w/o FT test, no need to finetune, as an open-set object detection task!

 ### Base Training
 run the commands below to start base training.